lmcrean/Hoverboard/README.md

 <img width="636" alt="figma preview as responsive design" src="https://github.com/lmcrean/Hoverboard/assets/133490867/b0efbf8c-b575-4061-a472-18a68541c9e2">

 <br><br>
  I designed a responsive product introduction for a Virtual Learning Environment.
-The key focus for the project was responsive CSS, using ```flex``` and ```grid``` displays to allow the website to be viewed comfortably on different devices.
-The design utilised consistent font pairings, border-styles, padding and color themes to reinforce the visual branding of the product.
+The key focus to meet the users' needs was responsive CSS, using ```flex``` and ```grid``` displays to allow the website to be viewed comfortably on different devices.
+The design also utilised consistent font pairings, border-styles, padding and color themes to reinforce the tone of the product.
+The website was designed with a mobile-first approach, using Figma, and then implemented with HTML, CSS and Javascript.
+The website was deployed to GitHub pages.

 This readme aims to introduce the key features of website, generally focusing on the 5 user experience planes.
 It summarises key challenges addressed along the way and also provides credits.

 A Testing file is dedicated to a more specific technical account of the developments.

 In the issues I have logged written, video or screenshot accounts.

+.

 </div>